|My Favourite Planet > Blogs > Cheshire Cat Blog > |

 He also pointed me in the right direction for the tourist information office.
 The staff there were also surprised to see a foreigner - a rare species in these parts, apparently.
 However, they were very friendly and helpful, and showed me the new exhibition of local crafts they were preparing, including an ambitious audio-visual presentation.

 Those interested in ancient history may also be disappointed to learn that there is nothing to be seen of the Lydian city of Magnesia ad Sipylum, "the city of Tantalus", the remains of which are thought to lie beneath modern Manisa and around the hillside Byzantine castle today known as Sandıkkale (Dowry-Chest Castle).
-The only surviving ancient monument is "the Weeping Rock of Niobe" (Niobe Ağlayan Kaya, see Athens Acropolis gallery page 35) on the southern edge of the city, next to a modern open-air theatre at the foot of Mount Sipylus (Sipil Daği).
+The only surviving ancient monument is "the Weeping Rock of Niobe" (Niobe Ağlayan Kaya, see the Niobe page in the MFP People section) on the southern edge of the city, next to a modern open-air theatre at the foot of Mount Sipylus (Sipil Daği).
 At Akpinar, 7 km southeast of Manisa, is the Taş Suret, a Hittite relief of the mother goddess, known to the Greeks as Kybele (Cybele), carved into a rock face below the mountain.

 A marble relief of a Roman eagle, from Sardis.